treystr/bdi-web/src/content/initiatives/local-business-surveys.md

   Produce guides, case studies, and step-by-step materials that make Bitcoin payments and savings easy to understand and implement.

 - **Strengthen Community Partnerships:**
-  Collaborate with local chambers, small business associations, and civic groups to extend Bitcoin education throughout the District.
+  Collaborate with local chambers, business associations, and civic groups to extend Bitcoin education throughout the District.

 ---